eminently/chopsticks/README.md

 ##### Response

-The API will send you a response containing the hashes of your transaction as well as some related chain info, the casted vote data and its signature.
+The API will send you a response containing your original hexadecimal representation of the signed transaction, the hash of your transaction as well as some info related to the chain it was excecuted on, the casted vote data and its signature.

 ```json
 {